Distribution-informed Online Conformal Prediction: Background

 Let $s_t = S(X_t, Y_t)$ be the non-conformity score at time $t$.
 When the label $Y_t$ is observed, online CP considers updating $\hat{q}_t$ with the following rule

 where $\text{err}_t=\mathds{1}\{s_t>\hat{q}_t\} = \mathds{1}\{Y_t\not\in \hat{C}_t(X_t)\}$ is the miscoverage indicator and $\eta$ is the learning rate.

-The idea to set $q_t$ through online gradient descent with a fixed step size was first introduced in ACI \cite{aci_gibbs2021adaptive}.
-Subsequent improvements include improving update rules by introducing decaying stepsizes \cite{angelopoulos2024online}, PID control \cite{pid_angelopoulos2024conformal}, and error quantification \cite{wu2025error}.
-Moreover, some methods borrow online learning techniques and consider not only coverage guarantee, but also dynamic regret analysis \cite{gibbs2024conformal,bhatnagar2023improved,podkopaevadaptive}.
+The idea to set $q_t$ through online gradient descent with a fixed step size was first introduced in ACI \citep{aci_gibbs2021adaptive}.
+Subsequent improvements include improving update rules by introducing decaying stepsizes \citep{angelopoulos2024online}, PID control \citep{pid_angelopoulos2024conformal}, and error quantification \citep{wu2025error}.
+Moreover, some methods borrow online learning techniques and consider not only coverage guarantee, but also dynamic regret analysis \citep{gibbs2024conformal,bhatnagar2023improved,podkopaevadaptive}. \citet{bao2024cap} investigated online selective conformal inference problem for i.i.d. data stream.
 However, these methods only targeted at fully adversarial environments and ignored the predictive part in the sequence.
-Another line of work aims at learning the distribution of data with estimated distribution functions \cite{xu2023sequential,lee2024kernel} or capturing temporal structure through deep neural networks \cite{chen2024conformalized,auer2023conformal}.
+Another line of work aims at learning the distribution of data with estimated distribution functions \citep{xu2023sequential,lee2024kernel} or capturing temporal structure through deep neural networks \citep{chen2024conformalized,auer2023conformal}.
 However, both of them cannot provide provable coverage guarantees.

-Most relate to us are the LQT algorithm proposed by \cite{arecesonline} and the Conformal PID algorithm in \cite{angelopoulos2023prediction}.
+Most relate to us are the LQT algorithm proposed by \citet{arecesonline} and the Conformal PID algorithm in \citet{angelopoulos2023prediction}.
 They consider both adversarial and predictable data.
 However, the application of LQT relies heavily on linear autoregressive structures.
 For Conformal PID, the selection of its scorecaster model is arbitrary and lacks principled guidance.
 An inaccurate or excessively complex scorecaster may impair performance by introducing additional variance.